 For example, AbbVie, after reviewing the CD33 collaboration program with us, decided to terminate the CD33 collaboration program, under which AL003 was being developed.
 Additionally, Innovent will not be conducting the AL008 first in human studies in China, Innovent will not be continuing development of AL008, and we intend to re-acquire the rights we granted to Innovent for the development and commercialization of AL008.
-Innovent submitted an IND with the Chinese regulatory authorities, and Alector continues to evaluate data and documentation from that IND application to potentially support an IND submission in the U.S.
+Innovent submitted an IND with the Chinese regulatory authorities, and Alector continues to evaluate data and documentation from that IND application.